TrevorBurnham/Jitter/README.markdown

 have [growlnotify](http://growl.info/extras.php) installed and on your PATH.
 This allows you to run Jitter silently in the background, not worrying about it until you get a syntax error.

+Growl notifications are also shown if an error is encountered while running a test, including uncaught `AssertionError`s.

 ## Credits